Miracle Rescue Nearly 60 Hours After Philippine Landslide - UrduPoint

 At least 15 people were killed and 31 injured, while more than a hundred are still missing, official figures show.

-Searchers were in a race against time and weather to find anyone else alive in the thick mud as rain fell over the area on Friday.
+Rescuers were racing to find anyone else alive in the thick mud as rain fell on Friday.

-While rescuers were using heavy earth-moving equipment in places, they had to rely on their bare hands and shovels in areas where they believed there were bodies.
+While they were using heavy earth-moving equipment in places, they had to rely on their bare hands and shovels in areas where they believed there were bodies.

-Sniffer dogs were also being used to detect those buried in the mud and rubble.
+Sniffer dogs were also used to detect those buried in the mud and rubble.

+The three buses and jeepney buried by the landslide had been found "at ground zero", Apex Mining, the operator of the mine, said in a statement Friday.

+Initial reports said at least 20 workers were trapped inside the vehicles.

 Landslides are a frequent hazard across much of the archipelago nation due to the mountainous terrain, heavy rainfall, and widespread deforestation from mining, slash-and-burn farming and illegal logging.